-The Council's Clienting team has commissioned Campbell Tickell to undertake a review of the current clienting and assurance frameworks and to develop a joint major incident protocol between the Council and Berneslai Homes.
-This work will complete in May 2024 and will ensure that the council continues to respond effectively to the new regulatory requirements under the regulator of social housing.
+The Council's Clienting team commissioned Campbell Tickell to undertake a review of the current clienting and assurance frameworks and to develop a joint major incident protocol between the Council and Berneslai Homes.
+This work was completed in May 2024 and a major incident protocol has been shared with Berneslai Homes, the Council's emergency planning protocol will be aligned in the first instance.
+A workshop is to be scheduled following the housing inspection, as that may identify some additional areas of focus.
+The review also produced a risk-based assurance document template that will be collectively reviewed.

 These arrangements are under regular review and form part of the council's assurance processes for the effective management of major boards and partnerships.
 The Audit and Governance Committee will receive regular assurance reports regarding the Council's role as landlord.